Qualitative Research on Engineering Practice

 Project Features

-• Developing theoretical frameworks to analyze uncertainty
+• Developing theoretical frameworks to understand engineering practice

 • Designing and testing educational interventions to improve engineers’ understanding of uncertainty

-Project Description
+Project Background

 Engineers are responsible for delivering safe, efficient solutions.
 For instance, automobile manufacturers need to design cars that are light enough to be gas-efficient, but still sturdy enough to protect the passenger.
 A complication in this design process is uncertainty: No engineer can predict with 100% confidence what a driver will do with their car, or what conditions it will encounter.
 Traditionally, engineers handle uncertainty by “overdesign”—making things heavier than they need to be.
 However, scientists from other disciplines (such as statistics) have more efficient ways to handle uncertainty.
 A better understanding of uncertainty—and how engineers themselves react to it—will lead to safer, more efficient engineering designs.
 Achieving these efficiency gains is critical for solving important issues, such as technological responses to anthropogenic climate change.
-This project will study how real engineers react to uncertainty and train them to handle it more effectively.

 Related Publications